 Camera specifications to look for when selecting the best cameras for filmmaking

-I’ll explain how I will determined the score per specification:
+I’ll explain how I determined the score per specification:

 Frame rates (slow motion)

-Autofocus is not necessary with filmmaking but great performing autofocus can make your life way more easier.
+Autofocus is not necessary with filmmaking but great performing autofocus can make your life way easier.
 It will support you in capturing the highest image quality and when tracking a subject it might perform better than manual focus unless you have a separate person available as a focus puller.
-Canon and Sony cameras are proven brands with high performing autofocus.
+Canon and Sony cameras are proven brands with high-performing autofocus.

-To keep this simple; how greater the bit depth how more color depth the camera can capture.
+To keep this simple; the greater the bit depth the more color depth the camera can capture.
 Basically, the bit depth relates to how many different brightness levels are available in each of the three color channels red, green, and blue.
 Most cameras you will see in this list can capture 8 bit and 10 bit.
-My experience with the Panasonic GH5, which can record 10 bit color depth, is a brighter and higher quality image compared to 8 bit.
+My experience with the Sony A7Siii, which can record 10 bit color depth, is a brighter and higher quality image compared to 8 bit.
 And when color-grading the 10 bit footage in post, I noticed I have way more latitude.
 Eventually, you will need this for filmmaking when you plan to color-grade your footage a lot.
 It is not mandatory of course but the results are worth it.